What are diplomatic competencies for the AI era?

 Talents, knowledge, and skills are all interconnected.
 Talents form the foundation for building skills and knowledge.
 They help diplomats learn and adapt to new situations.
 Knowledge provides the context and understanding needed to use skills effectively.
 Skills, especially those needed for high-level performance, improve through practice and targeted development.

-As AI takes over repetitive tasks, diplomats will be able to focus more on what really matters—engaging, negotiating, and understanding people.
+As AI takes over repetitive tasks, diplomats will be able to focus more on what matters—engaging, negotiating, and understanding people.
 These core activities have always been at the heart of diplomacy, and AI will make these skills even more essential.

 Preparing for the AI era